Malcolm Webster (murderer): Simone Banarjee

 He had planned to bigamously marry Simone Banarjee, having told her he had terminal leukemia.
 Banarjee subsequently changed her will, leaving her entire estate to Webster.
-The police presented her with an Osman letter that warned her about her fiancé's past, in particular revealing that he had a wife and son.
+The police presented her with an Osman warning about her fiancé's past, in particular revealing that he had a wife and son.

 Banarjee initially dismissed the letter as "nonsense".
 After his conviction, she called for him to be placed in solitary confinement.
 She later said, "He is a very good actor and would give Colin Firth a run for his money.
 He was charming and that's what made him so plausible."

 A frequent sailor, Banarjee has conjectured that he intended to drown her by staging a boating accident, as she later discovered that "the foil on my life jacket had been punctured and I hadn't checked my life jacket since I sailed with him.
 Everybody else's life jackets were fine.
 So I have pretty much no doubt that the boat was the way it was going to go."

 Other relationships

-Webster's other girlfriends include a 15-year-old who aborted their baby, a woman who later ended her life, and a married woman (these women have declined to be identified).
+Webster's other girlfriends include Ann Hancock (who testified he had the nickname 'Dr Death'), a woman who later ended her life (her family requested anonymity), a 15-year-old who aborted their baby, and a married woman (these women declined to be identified).

 Arrest

 In 2007, Simone Banarjee's house was searched by police after they received information that Webster had embezzled funds from an angling club.
 During the search, the police seized a stolen laptop and an unlicensed gun, which Webster claimed was an antique.
 An investigation into Webster, called Operation Field, was launched in 2008.
 The police subsequently announced they were re-examining Claire Morris' death.
 At the same time the New Zealand police began re-examining the second crash.

 He was consequently charged by the Sheriff of Aberdeen in 2009 for the murder of Claire Morris, the attempted murder of Felicity Drumm, and attempting to bigamously marry Simone Banarjee to gain access to her estate.
-The investigation into Webster took five years and involved 1000 people being interviewed.
+The investigation into Webster took five years and involved 1,000 people being interviewed.

 Conviction

-He was convicted at the High Court of Justiciary in Glasgow on 19 May 2011 after the longest ever criminal trial in Scotland with a single accused.
+He was convicted at the High Court of Justiciary in Glasgow on 19 May 2011 after the longest-ever criminal trial in Scotland with a single accused.
 He was found guilty by a jury of nine women and six men.

 Some of the verdicts delivered by the jury were unanimous and some were by majority.
 Derek Ogg QC led the prosecution.
 Webster was sentenced to life imprisonment on 5 July 2011, with a minimum sentence of thirty years.
 He was consequently removed from the nursing register.

 He reportedly told inmates that he expects to die in prison, and has been described by one inmate as being 'really boring'.
 It was reported in 2011, that Webster had been attacked by another inmate with a metal pole.
 Following further attacks, Webster reputedly refused to shower for months on end, and ultimately hired a convicted child molester to protect him.